tambapps/marcel/documentation/src/guides/index.md

 # Tutorials

-In this section, you'll find all sort of tutorials explaining how to implement a given pattern (or play with a given feature) in Marcel.
+In this section, you'll find all sort of tutorials explaining how to use a given Marcel feature.